Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Conclusions and outlook

 In this paper, we have considered a linearized approximation of the nonlinear OCO-2 forward operator.
 A major topic for future work would be to extend this work to nonlinear forward operators.
-The basic primal approach from \cite{stark1992}, outlined in Section \ref{sec:proposalPrimal}, still applies in that the extremal values of $\tp{\bm{h}} \bm{x}$ over $\bm{x} \in C \cap D$ would define valid $(1-\alpha)$ simultaneous confidence intervals.
+The basic primal approach from \cite{stark1992}, outlined in Section \ref{sec:proposalPrimal}, still applies in that the extremal values of $\tp{\bm{h}} \bm{x}$ over $\bm{x} \in C \cap D$ would still define valid $(1-\alpha)$ simultaneous confidence intervals.
 What is not immediately clear, however, is whether the approach from \cite{rust1972, rust1994} for turning these into one-at-a-time intervals still applies.
 Another major challenge concerns the computation of the intervals since now $D$ can no longer be described by a quadratic inequality and might even be non-convex, depending on the properties of the forward operator.
 Constructing and characterizing the dual problems would also be substantially more difficult.
-Nevertheless, since $\bm{x}$ here has a moderate dimension, it is plausible that methods can be developed for solving the primal optimization problems within the time constraint requirements of the OCO-2 mission.
+Nevertheless, since here $\bm{x}$ has a moderate dimension, it is plausible that methods can be developed for solving the primal optimization problems within reasonable time constraints.
+One potential approach would be to successively linearize the nonlinear part of the programs within an iterative quadratic programming algorithm.

 We have shown empirically that the proposed intervals consistently have frequentist coverage very close to the nominal value.
-In future work, we hope to be able to show what conditions are needed in order to rigorously guarantee this.
+In future work, we hope to be able to show what conditions are needed to rigorously guarantee this.
 As has been pointed out in~\cite{tenorio2007}, the previous proof in \cite{rust1994} appears to be incorrect.
 The authors in \cite{tenorio2007} even provide a counterexample showing that the intervals can undercover for $\bm{h}$ containing both positive and negative elements.
 This leaves open the question of whether it is possible to guarantee the coverage when all elements of $\bm{h}$ have the same sign, as is the case here with the $X_\mathrm{CO2}$ functional.
-If it turns out to be difficult to provide such guarantees, it then becomes necessary to empirically analyze the performance of the intervals under various atmospheric states and OCO-2 observing scenarios to verify that the excellent performance observed here extends to those situations as well.
+If it turns out to be difficult to provide such guarantees, it might be possible to consider alternative definitions of the slack factor $s^2$ so that coverage and other theoretical properties can be proved more~easily.